How Meat Loaf Finally Became a Star With ‘Bat Out of Hell’

-Meat Loaf was an actor and little-known singer with one minor album and an appearance in The Rocky Horror Picture Show to his credit before he released Bat Out of Hell in October 1977.
-The album catapulted him to superstar status and became one of the most iconic records of the ’70s — though Meat Loaf would become so defined by its success that he struggled to recover for more than a decade.
+Meat Loaf was an actor and little-known singer with one minor album and an appearance in The Rocky Horror Picture Show to his credit before he released Bat Out of Hell on Oct.
+21, 1977.
+The album catapulted him to superstar status and became one of the most iconic records of the '70s – though Meat Loaf would become so defined by its success that he struggled to recover for more than a decade.

 Bat Out of Hell is as much the brainchild of composer Jim Steinman as it is a Meat Loaf solo album.
 Steinman began working on the songs that would comprise the album in 1974, while he was composing a musical update of Peter Pan titled Neverland.
 Steinman and Meat Loaf later toured together as part of a National Lampoon live show, and began collaborating on the three songs they felt were the standouts from that project, with an eye toward developing the material into a cohesive album.